 The above vulnerability exploitation tools should suffice your auditing requirements.
 If however, you want to explore more, here are some honorary mentions:

-If you have any suggestion or feedback, do mention in the comments below!
+If you have any suggestions or feedback, do mention them in the comments below!

 Read next: 7 Must-Have Security Tools in eCommerce

 Divya loves writing and is passionate about marketing.
 When not trying to hone her skills, you’ll find her either reading or binging on TV shows.